honourrich/audiotext/OPENAI_KEY_SECURITY_FIX.md

 ## ⚠️ CRITICAL: Your API Key Was Leaked

+**UPDATE:** This document has been updated after a second API key leak incident.
+See `SECURITY_BEST_PRACTICES.md` for comprehensive security guidelines.

-Your OpenAI API key was found **hardcoded** in the repository file `test-whisper.html`.
-This is why OpenAI disabled it.
+Your OpenAI API key was leaked and disabled by OpenAI.
+This may have been due to:
+- Hardcoded keys in repository files (previously `test-whisper.html`)
+- Exposed keys in deployed environments (Vercel/Supabase logs)
+- Client-side API key usage (visible in browser network requests)
+- API key information exposed in API responses or logs

 ## ✅ Immediate Actions Required